cjstreet/Surfs_Up/README.md

 SQLite, SQLAlchemy, and Flask to use SQL database structures and querying methods.
 Visualizations in python using jupyter NB.

-For this part of the Challenge, write a report that describes the key differences in weather between June and December and two recommendations for further analysis.

 ## Overview:
-Explain the purpose of this analysis.
+Prepare and analyze the Hawaii dataset to describe key difference in weather between June and December in Oahu.
+Give recommendations for further analysis and determine if a surf business is sustainable year-round.

 ## Results:
 Provide a bulleted list with three major points from the two analysis deliverables.
 Use images as support where needed.